Careers

 Position: Clinical Instructor for the Lawrence Bloomberg Faculty of Nursing, University of Toronto

-Mandatory Faculty Orientation Date: In-person session - Tuesday Oct 22nd from 9 am to 3 pm at the Nursing Faculty (155 College Street – Room HS124AB).
+- Rotation 1 only - Tuesday Dec 10, 2024, from 9 to 3 pm (In-person - 155 College Street – Room HS124AB).

 Pay rate: Clinical Instructors will be paid a stipend or be paid via secondment from the respective facility for each course based on the requirements for the course.
 Please note that UofT graduate students will be paid the CUPE 3902 Unit 1 rate.